-Set Passwords:

-SETUP - The Password to enter the SETUP menu.
+Set Passwords: SETUP - The Password to enter the SETUP menu.
 RESET - The Password to enter the RESET menu.

-To Setup page 1 "S CT"

-Resources Available for Downloading
+† When leaving this parameter screen using the right button (シ), the display will briefly indicate "SAvEd)" to confirm that any changes made have been accepted.

-The following resources are available at the Veris website, www.veris.com under Design Resources -> Protocol Info -> LonWorks.
+Resources Available The following resources are available at the Veris website, www.veris.com under Design Resources -> Protocol Info -> LonWorks. for Downloading Plugin The E50 LNS plugin offers the simplest method to configure the E50FxA meter.

-Plugin

-The E50 LNS plugin offers the simplest method to configure the E50Fx meter.
 The plugin displays all of the configuration options and installs the Veris Resource File Set and device template.
 The LNS Network Operating System and a plugin Director (to launch the plugin, such as LonMaker) are both required to run the plugin.

-Device Interface Files

-The E50 device interface files (.XIF, .XFB in binary form) are required to properly commission a device.
+Device Interface Files The E50 device interface files (.XIF, .XFB in binary form) are required to properly commission a device.
 Creating a device template from these files allows the network to correctly name the network variables and configuration properties.
 Download and save the device interface files to C:\LonWorks\import\Veris Industries\.
 Alternatively, the E50 LNS Plugin installs these files automatically (no need to download the files separately).

-Resource File Set

-All of the meter's network variables (except nvoLoggedData) use standard network variable types (SNVTs).
+Resource File Set All of the meter's network variables (except nvoLoggedData) use standard network variable types (SNVTs).
 However, the configuration properties to set the meter installation details (CT size, system type, system voltage, etc.) are user-defined configuration properties (UCPTs).
 The Veris website includes a manufacturer-scoped resource file set to recognize these types, but they are not necessarily required.
 Commissioning and configuring options are explained below, and the need for the resource files depends on the situation and user preference.
 The E50 LNS Plugin automatically installs the Veris Resource File Set (no need to download these files separately).
 Note: If using resource files, install them before importing the device template into a network.

-Using the LNS Plugin

-The following instructions are written for the Veris E50 LNS Plugin using LonMaker.
+Using the LNS Plugin The following instructions are written for the Veris E50 LNS Plugin using LonMaker.
 If using a different integration tool, replace the specific steps that have actions in LonMaker with equivalent procedures for the integration tool in use (see documentation for the tool).

-Installation Instructions

-- Download the "Veris E50 LNS Plugin Vx.x Installer.zip file from the Veris website, found under Design Resources->Protocol Info->LonWorks. - 2.
-Extract all files from the zip. - 3.
-Double click the setup.exe file to start the installer.
-If installing on Windows 7 or Windows Vista, when the User Access Control dialog appears, click "Allow" to give the installer administrative privileges. - 4.
-Install the Microsoft .NET Framework 2.0 (or above) at this point.
-Follow the prompts, and then the plugin installer will begin. - 5.
+0 Installation Instructions Download the "Veris E50 LNS Plugin Vx.x Installer.zip file from the Veris website, found under Design Resources-&gt;Protocol Info-&gt;LonWorks.
+2. Extract all files from the zip.
+3. Double click the setup.exe file to start the installer.
+If installing on Windows 7 or Windows Vista, when the User Access Control dialog appears, click "Allow" to give the installer administrative privileges.
+4. Install the Microsoft .NET Framework 2.0 (or above) at this point.
+Follow the prompts, and then the plugin installer will begin.
 Click Next and select a folder to install the plugin to.
-It is recommended to keep the default of LonWorks\apps\Veris Industries\ Veris E50 LNS Plugin\ based on guidelines from Echelon documentation, but changing the installation path is allowed. - 6.
-Click Next twice to confirm the installation, then click close when installation is complete.
+It is recommended to keep the default of LonWorks\apps\Veris Industries\ Veris E50 LNS Plugin\ based on guidelines from Echelon documentation, but changing the installation path is allowed.
+6. Click Next twice to confirm the installation, then click close when installation is complete.
+Installation Details The Veris E50 LNS Plugin Installer both installs and registers the plugin, while also copying support files to default locations.
+Device resource files are placed in the "[local drive]\LonWorks\Types\User\Veris Industries\E50Meters\" folder.
+These resource

-Installation Details